efarraro/krumit/_items/GreatAxe.md

 ---

 EN_name: "My Axe"
-EN_description: "While this item is visible in the dungeon, reduce its cost by 2 when you defeat an enemy"
+EN_description: "While this weapon is visible on the board, reduce its cost by 2 coin when you defeat an enemy"
 EN_flavor: "You already have my bow, now you want my axe too?"
 tile_id: GreatAxe
 cost: 16